Barnaby Large

 • Orders for possession and sale.

-Barnaby often encounters matters insolvency in other jurisdictions including transferring confiscated proceeds of crime funds to the trustee in bankruptcy, locus standi in the Employment Tribunal and applications under TLATA.
+Barnaby has acted on matters involving interventions of insolvency in other jurisdictions including transferring confiscated proceeds of crime funds to the trustee in bankruptcy, matrimonial finances, locus standi in the Employment Tribunal and applications under TLATA.

 Qualifications